hashicorp/vagrant/website/docs/source/v2/vagrantfile/ssh_settings.html.md

 your own custom box with a custom SSH key, this should point to that private key.

+You can also specify multiple private keys by setting this to be an array.
+This is useful, for example, if you use the default private key to bootstrap the machine, but replace it with perhaps a more secure key later.

 <hr>

 `config.ssh.forward_agent` - If `true`, agent forwarding over SSH